 We find no error in regard to the circuit court's findings of abuse and neglect.
 While petitioner argues that the evidence was insufficient to support the circuit court's findings of abuse and neglect because the evidence below was conflicting and inconsistent, we disagree.
-Specifically, the circuit court heard evidence that petitioner physically abused the children, threatened the children, and forbid them from speaking with CPS workers.
-During their interviews, the children disclosed physical abuse by petitioner, including being kicked and punched.
+Specifically, K.S. testified that she had previously witnessed petitioner strike J.A. and J.S.-1 in their faces, including an incident during which J.A.'s nose and mouth were injured and bleeding.
+Additionally, during their forensic interviews, the children disclosed physical abuse by petitioner, including being kicked and punched.
+Further, the children stated that petitioner and J.V. threatened to harm them if they disclosed the abuse.

 We have previously held that "[a] reviewing court cannot assess witness credibility through a record.
 The trier of fact is uniquely situated to make such determinations and this Court is not in a position to, and will not, second guess such determinations."
 Michael D.C. v.
 Wanda L.C., 201 W.Va.
 381, 388, 497 S.E.2d 531, 538 (1997).
 As such, we note that the circuit court was in the best position to weigh witness credibility, and we find no error in the findings of abuse and neglect to the children at issue.
 While it is true that the circuit court's adjudicatory order did not specifically identify what conduct constituted abuse and neglect, we decline to grant petitioner relief in this regard because of the overwhelming evidence supporting the circuit court's finding of abuse and neglect.
-This includes the specific evidence of petitioner physically abusing the children at issue.
+This includes the specific evidence that petitioner physical abused the children at issue.

 As to petitioner's assignment of error regarding the admission of the children's forensic interviews into evidence, the Court declines to address this argument.
 Petitioner urges this Court to re-examine its prior holdings related to the admissibility of statements from children made to therapists in connection with abuse, arguing that the statements given in the forensic interviews below were made purely for investigatory purposes.
 See Syl.
 Pt.
 4, Misty D.G. v.
 Rodney L.F., 221 W.Va.
 144, 650 S.E.2d 243 (2007).
-Upon our review, we decline to address this assignment of error because the record is clear that petitioner's counsel agreed to admitting the recorded interviews into evidence.
+Upon our review, we decline to address this assignment of error because the record is clear that it was petitioner's counsel who submitted the recorded interviews for submission into evidence.
 "In the exercise of its appellate jurisdiction, this Court will not decide nonjurisdictional questions which were not considered and decided by the court from which the appeal has been taken.'
 Syllabus Point 1, Mowery v.
 Hitt, 155 W.Va.
 103, 181 S.E.2d 334 (1971)."
 Syl.
 Pt.
 1, Wang-Yu Lin v.
 Shin Yi Lin, 224 W.Va.
 620, 687 S.E.2d 403 (2009).
-Because petitioner failed to object to the introduction of these recorded interviews below, and, in fact, agreed to their admission, the Court declines to address this assignment of error.
+Because petitioner failed to object to the introduction of these recorded interviews below, and, in fact, submitted the same for admission, the Court declines to address this assignment of error.